 “What the hell are you doing?”
 I say, slowly raising my eyes to Edward.
 “What.
 Are.
 You.
 Doing?
 What do you hope to accomplish?
-What is supposed to be the purpose of this campaign?
+What’s supposed to be the purpose of this campaign?
 What is your intended end result?
-Please tell me because I am confused and I would really like to know!
+Please tell me because I’m confused, and I would really like to know!
 You can’t possibly want me back at this point because the terrible insults, the stalking, and this childish behavior only assures that I never want to see you again!”

 “Fuck, no, I don’t want your used and reused ass now.
 What the fuck would I want with you now?” he shoots.

-I must have let the seeds of doubt show on my face because Edward is smirking at me now.
+I must have let the seeds of doubt show on my face because Edward’s smirking at me now.
 That’s what he wanted.
 Whatever his twisted reasoning, he just wants to torture me.
 I see now.
 He’s really not going to go away.
-I’m utterly confused as to why he is completely obsessed with my unhappiness.
-So I ask…
+I’m utterly confused as to why he’s completely obsessed with my unhappiness.
+So, I ask…

 “Why?
 Why are you doing this?
 How does this serve you?
 What do you get from this?”